isac322/OneDrive-SDK-java/README.md

 ### 2. Folder, file fetch

-- For now, it can conduct by only ID.
+- For now, it can conduct via only ID.
 - `FolderItem` and `FileItem` are represent folder and file respectively.
 - `FolderItem` and `FileItem` are child class of `BaseItem`.